YihePang/IDP-LM/README.md

 # IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models

-This repository contains the source code used in our paper titled [_Yihe Pang, Bin Liu_.
-IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models].
+This repository contains the source code used in our paper titled _Yihe Pang, Bin Liu_.
+IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models.
 The code is implemented to realize the predictors proposed in the paper and includes examples and tutorials to assist users in utilizing the code. <br>

 More materials and dataset used in this study can be obtained from (http://bliulab.net/IDP_LM/download/).

 ## Citation
-Upon the usage the users are requested to use the following citation:
+Upon the usage the users are requested to use the following citation:<br>
-[_Yihe Pang, Bin Liu_.
+_Yihe Pang, Bin Liu_.
 IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models.
-(Submitted)]
+(Submitted)

 ## Introduction
 We proposed a disorder specific protein language model, IDP-BERT.
 The IDP-BERT was trained as a Restrictive Masked Language Model (ReMLM) to focus on the disordered regions mainly located in the N’ and C’ terminals of sequences.
 Furthermore, we proposed a computational predictor called IDP-LM for predicting intrinsic disorder and disorder functions by leveraging the pre-trained protein language models.
 IDP-LM takes the embeddings extracted from three pre-trained protein language models as the exclusive inputs, including ProtBERT, ProtT5, and IDP-BERT.
 The evaluation results on independent test datasets demonstrated that the IDP-LM provided high-quality prediction results for intrinsic disorder and four common disordered functions including disorder protein binding, DNA binding, RNA binding, and disorder flexible linkers.